po5i/wagtailapi_legacy/docs/v1/configuration.rst

 Frontend cache invalidation
 ---------------------------

-If you have a Varnish, Squid, Cloudflare or CloudFront instance in front of your API, the ``wagtailapi`` module can automatically invalidate cached responses for you whenever they are updated in the database.
+If you have a Varnish, Squid, Cloudflare or CloudFront instance in front of your API, this module can automatically invalidate cached responses for you whenever they are updated in the database.

-To enable it, firstly configure the ``wagtail.contrib.wagtailfrontendcache`` module within your project (see [Wagtail frontend cache docs](http://docs.wagtail.io/en/latest/contrib_components/frontendcache.html) for more information).
+To enable it, firstly configure the ``wagtail.contrib.frontend_cache`` module within your project (see [Wagtail frontend cache docs](http://docs.wagtail.io/en/latest/contrib_components/frontendcache.html) for more information).

 Then make sure that the ``WAGTAILAPI_BASE_URL`` setting is set correctly (Example: ``WAGTAILAPI_BASE_URL = 'http://api.mysite.com'``).